Azure/autorest.csharp/readme.md

 ## Customizing the generated code

+This section shows you how to use customizations when generating your code.
+These only apply when [generating in the azure-sdk-for-net repo](#use-in-azure-sdk-net-repo "Use in azure-sdk-net repo").
+You can also use directives to change your code, see how to do so in our [main docs][main_docs].

 ### Make a model internal

 Define a class with the same namespace and name as generated model and use the desired accessibility.